majek/csiphash/README.md

 installation
 ---

-Copy `csiphash.c` to your code directory and define the declaration
+Copy `csiphash.c` to your code directory and add the declaration
 somewhere:

 ```c